-Be sure to check out the ingredients label on a package before you purchase bully sticks from an unknown brand.
+Be sure to check out the ingredients label on a package before you purchase bully sticks from an unknown brand or store.

 You can find bully sticks in a wide range of sizes and shapes.
 Like with any chew toy or treat, it’s essential to buy the appropriate size for your pup.